-In my classes at Hollins, students spend time outside learning, how to ask and answer questions about the natural world, a world that unfortunately has become less familiar to most undergraduates in the 21st century.
-From the deciduous forests we call home to Caribbean coral reefs, we explore ecological and behavioral questions as well as related environmental problems and their impacts.
+In my classes at Hollins, students spend time outside learning how to ask and answer questions about the natural world, a world that has unfortunately become less familiar to most undergraduates in the 21st century.
+From the deciduous forests we call home to the coral reefs of the Caribbean, my students explore basic ecological and behavioral questions, as well as contemporary environmental problems.

 I have always felt that changing your perspective, from wandering through new ecosystems to hiking a familiar trail at night, allows you to ask more interesting questions and to find connections that are often hidden.